 These Buzzwords Can Kill Your CV…

 When the digital recruitment specialists at clockworkTalent help a job seeker find their perfect career step, we initially take a good long look at the CV.
-We’ve already published a number of posts dedicated to explaining how you can best layout a CV, how to optimise your CV and moving forward we’ve also written about what to do and not to do at an interview.

 We thought we’d go back to the very initial stage of an application process, taking a look at the content of your CV and sharing our thoughts on how to create the perfect personal profile.
 This is the scene setter, your first few seconds to either capture the employer’s attention or be dropped in that ever-growing “deleted items” folder.

-For us, we regularly see a whole plethora of over-used (or abused) words which get included in a personal profile.
+For us, we regularly see a whole plethora of over-used (or abused) words that get included in a personal profile.
 My guess is that people have heard of them or read them and therefore think they’re good to drop into their CV… but they have much less impact than you would hope.

 Personal profiles should, ideally, be no longer than a couple of punchy paragraphs which gives the reader a quick insight into who the job seeker is.

-These will be specific, measurable statements which clearly outline what skills, strengths and performance indicators an individual would bring with them to the job; and really, you want to avoid using these rather fluffy and ambiguous phrases:
+These will be specific, measurable statements that clearly outline what skills, strengths and performance indicators an individual would bring with them to the job; and really, you want to avoid using these rather fluffy and ambiguous phrases:

 - Goal Orientated